Reserves in Accounting

 - Profit set aside for redemption of preference shares or debentures

 - Profit on sale of fixed assets

 - The surplus on revaluation of assets and liabilities

 - Capital redemption reserve

 Types of Reserves – Revenue Reserve

 They are created out of profits earned from the operations of a company.
 It is reflected in profit and loss appropriation account.
 It can be used for the following:

 - Stabilize the dividend rate

-- General Reserves – As the name suggests, they are created out of profits & kept aside for general purpose and financial strengthening of the company, it doesn’t have any special purpose to fulfill and can be used for any viable reason in future.
+- General Reserves – As the name suggests, they are created out of profits & kept aside for the general purpose and financial strengthening of the company, it doesn’t have any special purpose to fulfil and can be used for any viable reason in future.
 Top reasons include meeting contingencies and expansions that can’t be foreseen.